hasherwi/calculator/README.md

 - Expand S3 Uploader to support multiple files (so eventually less Python can be defined in the CFN template).
 - Parameterize more things.
 - Support updates to the HTML pushing to AWS.
-- Parameterize the bucket name to work with Route 53.
 - Add constraints to the CFN parameters.
 - Support no bucketname listed with conditions.
 - Add favicon.ico.
 - Add robots.txt.
+- Include a Route 53 option?
+- TLS cert option?